Karankumarm549/ChefMate-Restaurant-Clustering-Cooking-Guide-Application/README.md

 ---

 ## ***Problem Statement***
-Develop an application that clusters and recommends restaurants based on user inputs, such as preferred cuisine or dishes, while providing a chatbot assistant for recipe guidance.
+Developing an application that clusters and recommends restaurants based on user inputs, such as preferred cuisine or dishes, while providing a chatbot assistant for recipe guidance.

 ---